6 Steps to Prevent Warping in Whole Cross-Section Slabs: Our Proven Techniques

 Wood slabs thrive best in environments where the relative humidity is between 40% and 60%.
 Too much moisture can cause wood to swell, while too little can make it shrink.
 Investing in a humidifier or dehumidifier can go a long way in preserving the integrity of your wooden furniture.

-We also recommend using a wood moisture meter to monitor the moisture content of your slab periodically.
+We recommend using a wood moisture meter to monitor the moisture content of your slab periodically.
 By catching any moisture-related issues early, you can take steps to prevent warping before it becomes a problem.

 Conclusion